infira/ErrorHandler/README.md

 Once in a while some bug gets into production what didn't show up in tests.
-ErrorHandler catches your defined error levels made by php-core, user, and custom errors and outputs it to browser, or you can make a custom wrapper to handle erros.
+ErrorHandler catches your defined error levels made by php-core, user, and custom errors and outputs it to browser, or you can make a custom wrapper to handle errors.
 Look examples below.

 #Install